Skip Breadcrumb Links

 - Work schedules (rotational shift work, long work day)

-You can contact the Ontario Ministry of Labour's Health & Safety Contact Centre, at 1-877-202-0008, 24 hours a day, 7 days a week to report a workplace health and safety incident, critical injury, fatality or work refusal.
+You can contact the Health & Safety Contact Centre, at 1-877-202-0008, 24 hours a day, 7 days a week to report a workplace health and safety incident, critical injury, fatality or work refusal.
 You can also call that number for general inquiries.

 If You Get Hurt